discordeno/discordeno/website/docs/examples/reactionroles.md

 ```

 :::note
-Remember to import all the types we are using, some IDE/Text editors will have the option to quickly fix the error about the type not found and to import it
+Remember to import all the types we are using, some IDE/Text editors will have the option to quickly fix the errors about the types not being found and to import them
 :::

 And now we can use this function, let's go back right after the creation of the roles array